-(1) The licensing function is part of Waste and Public Protection within Operations.
+(1) The licensing function is part of Neighbourhood and Environmental Services.
 Our address is:

-Licensing Team

-Church Square House

-PO Box 42
+Licensing Division Church Square House PO Box 42 Scunthorpe North Lincolnshire DN15 6XQ

-Scunthorpe

-North Lincolnshire

-DN15 6XQ

-Website: www.northlincs.gov.uk/jobs-business-

-regen/licensing

-Email: licensing@northlincs.gov.uk
+Website:www.northlincs.gov.uk/business/licensingEmail:licensing@northlincs.gov.uk

 - (2) Any comments about this statement can be made in writing or be emailed to the email addresses above.
-To ask about any licensing issue, contact the licensing division on: (01724) 297750. - (3) You can contact the Gambling Commission at:
+To ask about any licensing issue, contact the licensing division on: (01724) 297745/50. - (3) You can contact the gambling commission at: